-Several more individuals played key roles in shaping the direction of the research.
+Several other individuals played key roles in shaping the direction of the research.
 Dr. Joseph Schaefer showed interest and support in the research I conducted from day one, which culminated into a journal publication.
 Dr. Lamb took an interest in my work from day one also and played a key role in shaping the initial writing of the term paper I did for his Climate Dynamics class.
 Dr. Michael Richman provided statistics expertise that greatly enhanced the overall body of work.
 Dr. David Parsons provided several important points for ensuring that the work remained important, relevant, and applicable.
 Dr. Susan Postawko’s probing questions about the impact of my research for society helped me communicate the potential applicability of the work to the seasonal tornado forecast problem.
-My co-workers Israel Jirak and Patrick Marsh were also helpful with initial revisions of the dissertation.
+My co-workers, Dr. Israel Jirak and Dr. Patrick Marsh, were also helpful with initial revisions of the dissertation, and Dr. Phillip Bothwell also provided helpful guidance.

 I also want to acknowledge five individuals who had very positive influences in my academic career: Dr. Jeff Kimpel, David Imy, Dr. Ashanti Johnson, Dr. Ambrose Jearld, and the late Dr. Ken Crawford.
 These honorable men and women were exemplary servant leaders that I had great fortune of interacting with during my time as a graduate student at OU.
-I’ve learned a tremendous amount from just observing their conduct in professional matters and I intend to carry their example with me throughout my career.
+I have learned a tremendous amount from just observing their conduct in professional matters and I intend to carry their example with me throughout my career.

-I certainly couldn’t have made it to this point without several friendships that helped me maintain some semblance of the difficult, delicate art of work-life balance.
-To Renee Curry, Ryan Noel, Ashley Noel, Robin Williams, Diana Douglass, Liz Leitman, Jeff Leitman, Tim Marquis, Somer Erickson, Nick Biermann, Celina Bell, Greg Dial, Dr. Dewayne Branch, Dr. Ty White, Kurtis Dawson, Dana Jackson, Robert Dennis, Brian Shawn Kelly (and the rest of my OKC Diamondbacks and Bounty Hunters football teammates), my Harvest Church family, and countless others, your friendship has helped me through some of the most difficult days of my life and it means more to me than you’ll ever know.
+I certainly could not have made it to this point without several friendships that helped me maintain some semblance of the difficult, delicate art of work-life balance.
+To Renee Curry, Ryan Noel, Ashley Noel, Robin Williams, Diana Douglass, Liz Leitman, Jeff Leitman, Tim Marquis, Somer Erickson, Nick Biermann, Celina Bell, Greg Dial, Dr. Dewayne Branch, Dr. Ty White, Kurtis Dawson, Dana Jackson, Robert Dennis, Brian Shawn Kelly (and the rest of my OKC Diamondbacks and Bounty Hunters football teammates), my Harvest Church family, and countless others, your friendship has helped me through some of the most difficult days of my life and it means more to me than you will ever know.

 Three men have made an immense impact in my life and I also want to honor them: Pastor Calvin Williams (and the Lighthouse Family Praise and Worship Center), Barry George, and Walter Sledge.
-I cannot thank these three individuals enough for the prayers, advice, and support they’ve given me in the past 15 years.
-I honestly don’t know what my life would look like without them.
+I cannot thank these three individuals enough for the prayers, advice, and support they have given me in the past 15 years.
+I honestly do not know what my life would look like without them.

 Last, and certainly not least, I thank GOD and my Savior Jesus Christ for helping me through this process.
 Through this relationship, I always know that I have HOPE and a FUTURE no matter the circumstance!
 (Jeremiah 29:11)